Impact of managing COVID-19

 Committees and Working Parties

-The activities of all HIS Committees and Working Parties has been suspended until further notice.
+With the exception of the joint COVID-19 Rapid Guidance Working Party, the activities of all HIS Committees and Working Parties has been suspended until further notice.

 Grants and funding